birobirobiro/awesome-shadcn-ui/README.md

 - [sortable](https://github.com/sadmann7/sortable) - A sortable component built with shadcn/ui, radix ui, and dnd-kit.
 - [time-picker](https://github.com/openstatusHQ/time-picker) - A simple TimePicker for your shadcn/ui project.
 - [uixmat/onborda](https://github.com/uixmat/onborda) - Give your application the onboarding it deserves with Onborda product tour for Next.js
-- [aceternityui](https://ui.aceternity.com/) - Copy paste the most trending react components without having to worry about styling and animations.

 ## Apps